Skip to content

 Registered deaths

 Date and cause of death based on information recorded when deaths are certified and registered in England and Wales from February 2019 onwards.
 The data provider is the Office for National Statistics (ONS).
+This table is updated approximately weekly in OpenSAFELY.

 This table includes the underlying cause of death and up to 15 medical conditions mentioned on the death certificate.
 These codes (cause_of_death_01 to cause_of_death_15) are not ordered meaningfully.